Provides the date and time of the first (oldest) available measurement value from a HistoryBase ring buffer.

 Machine |

-Name of the computer on the network on which the HistoryBase ring buffer server is running.
+Name of a computer in the network on which the specified ring buffer file is already being used by a HistoryBase component.
 This argument can also be an empty text.
-In this case, the HistoryBase instance is searched for or instantiated on the executing system.
+In this case, the HistoryBase instance of the ring buffer will be searched or, if necessary, instantiated on the executing machine.
 Permitted data structures are Scalar value.
 Supported data types are String.
 If this argument is omitted, it will be set to the default value "" . |

 Remarks